When Amitabh Bachchan Went Bankrupt & Had To Pay A Debt Of Rs 90 Crore: SRK's Mohabbatein Helped Him

 Big B: We Have Been Slammed; We Have Been Hit

-In another interview, Big B had said that after AB corp resumption, he started sleeping and breathing easier.
+In another interview, Big B had said that after AB corp's resumption, he started sleeping and breathing easier.
 He had said, "The outstanding debt of Rs 90 crore was no small sum.
 But I breathe easier now, I sleep easier at night now.
 We don't want to be too proclamatory.
 We have been slammed, we have been hit, we have been submerged.
 We have had a bad spell, a terrible spell, but we are ready to start again."

 Cut To Present